-- Life Embellished: Obviously almost none of what goes on in the strip really happened, but the characters are real people.
-Often in the strip's blog entries, Watson will tell how much is true, how much is false, and who it actually happened to.
+- Life Embellished: Almost none of what goes on in the strip happened, but the characters are real people.
+Often in the strip's blog entries, Watson will tell how much is true, how much is false, and who it happened to.

 - Nightmare Fetishist: Eli, having been essentially raised on a steady diet of horror media since childhood is now essentially immune to any sort of horror movie.
-Apparently he used to to call Freddy Krueger "Papa Frederico" when he was a child.
+He used to call Freddy Krueger "Papa Frederico" when he was a child.